arunsingh/lyzr-agentic-buildo/README.md

 ## Troubleshooting
 - API not starting: ensure ports `8000/8081/8082/8083/8085/8181/9092/6379/5432` are free.
+  - If port 5432 is in use on host, compose maps Postgres to `55432` (container remains `5432`).
+Update local DSNs accordingly.
 - OPA decisions always allow: confirm `policies/aob.rego` is mounted and OPA at `:8181`.
 - No spans: set `OTEL_EXPORTER_OTLP_ENDPOINT` to a running collector.
 - Events empty: you may be using in‑memory store; switch to Postgres adapter for persistence.